Comparison guide for automated file transfer software

-Automate and accelerate your enterprise transfers with secure, reliable managed file transfer software
+Automate and accelerate your enterprise data transfer process with secure, reliable managed file transfer (MFT) software.

 Organizations depend on file transfers to share and receive information and data about customers, patients, sales, remittances and much more.
 As an organization (and its data) grows, so too does the volume of transfers, increasing complexity and the amount of time spent managing file transfer workflows.
 The average company shares files with over 800 separate domains, according to research by Varonis, a cybersecurity firm.